To provide a consistent and effective approach to troubleshooting network connectivity and web server issues using key commands.

 - echo "" | telnet <hostname> 443

-Successful scenario: Screenshot of successful telnet connection
+Successful scenario: Screenshot of a successful telnet connection

 - echo "" | telnet safesquid.com 443